What is Partner Technology in Channel Management?

 - Start Small: Implement key features first.
 Expand over time.

 - Phased Rollout: Introduce the technology gradually to partners.
-This allows for feedback.
+Feedback is allowed for.

 - Provide Training: Offer clear instructions and support.
-Ensure partners adopt the tools.
+Partner adoption of the tools is ensured.

 - Regular Updates: Keep the technology current.
 Use new features as they become available.

 - Measure Impact: Track key performance indicators.
-Show the return on investment.
+The return on investment is shown.

 Pitfalls (Don'ts)

 - Over-Customization: Too many changes make upgrades difficult.
-It also increases costs.
+Over-customization also increases costs.

-- Lack of Adoption: If partners don't use it, the investment is wasted.
+- Lack of Adoption: If partners don't use the technology, the investment is wasted.

 - Poor Data Quality: Inaccurate data leads to bad decisions.